matthewdevaney/powerapps-custom-functions/custom_functions_devaney/readme.md

 ## PMT
-the payment made each period over the life of an investment</br></br>
+the payment made each period over the life of an investment.
 ### Syntax
 PV(Rate, NPER, PV [, FV])
 * Rate: Required